 There are physical examination tests that can indicate the presence of thoracic outlet syndrome.
 The three main tests are called the “Roos”, “Wright’s” and “Adson’s” tests.
 Two of the tests “(Wright’s” and “Adson’s”) depend upon loss of the pulse of the brachial artery.
 This loss of pulse is unfortunately not a great indicator of presence of thoracic outlet syndrome but is helpful in the general diagnosis.

 X-rays of the neck and shoulder are taken to make sure there are no cervical ribs and no old healed fractures of the clavicle that could produce a bony compression in the tunnel.
 An MRI of the neck is performed if there is any evidence of spinal nerve involvement.
 Occasionally, an MRI of the shoulder is ordered to make sure there are no very rare nerve root tumors or a Pancoast tumor (a tumor at the top of the lung that can also cause this syndrome).

 Nerve conduction tests (EMGs and NCVs) are not generally useful in the diagnosis of this disorder as motor strength is very rarely diminished (which will produce negative EMGs) and the nerve bundle cannot be tested for conduction speed across the brachial plexus (the NCV test).

 Treatment is a physical therapy program or chiropractic treatment that stretches the muscles, mobilizes the clavicle and eliminates the faults in motion of the shoulder.
 Occasionally, steroid injections can be helpful.
 Surgery is only called for in severe cases.

-For additional information on thoracic outlet syndrome, please contact the office of Dr. Donald Corenman, spine specialist and back doctor serving the communities of Vail, Aspen, Denver and Grand Junction, Colorado.
+For additional information on thoracic outlet syndrome, please contact the office of Dr. Donald Corenman, spine specialist and back doctor offering diagnostic and surgical second opinions to patients in the USA and around the world.